 This booklet is designed to provide you with an overview of geographic atrophy (GA), answer some of the questions you may have, and provide useful strategies to help you navigate your condition.
 Each person's experience with GA is unique.
 This brochure is intended to be informational only and should not replace medical advice.
 Always talk to your doctor about any medical decisions.
 Any unfamiliar words used in this booklet are defined in the glossary on page 15.
 What is geographic atrophy (GA)?

-GA is an advanced form of age-related macular degeneration, or AMD.
+GA is an advanced form of age-related macular degeneration, or AMD.1

-Over 5 million people worldwide are affected by GA.
+Over 5 million people worldwide are affected by GA.1

-It is a progressive disease that can lead to permanent and irreversible vision loss.
+It is a progressive disease that can lead to permanent and irreversible vision loss.1

 There are various strategies to help people adjust to living with GA.

-Understanding AMD

-Age-related macular degeneration (AMD) affects part of the retina called the macula, which is important for vision.
-This disease mainly affects those over the age of 60.
+Understanding AMD Age-related macular degeneration (AMD) affects part of the retina called the macula, which is important for central vision.2 It mainly develops in those over the age of 50.3